Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 a state modifier needs

-## Board
-There can be multiple or no boards either globals or locals ( interaction gated to one player )

-Boards can be either:
-- static, defined in code or in another file
-- dynamic, defined trough the gameplay

-a board can start of as static and be modified by the actions taken by the players  effectively becoming dynamic.

-# Cose da fare
-- tenere lambda come nome
-- require block:
-  - piú require lambdas
-  - lambda é una funzione cui nome é data in automatico in referenza al block in cui é stata definita:
-      ```
-        require:
-          this.test is not none                   // unique name <state>.<action>.<require>.<number>
-          x => x.access less than 3               // i require sono messi in una lista di espressioni sono valutate tutte
-          y, x => y.access greater than x.access  // puó accedere ai parametri dell'azione a cui é associata
-      ```
-  - la lambda é definita tramite operatore =>
-  - un qualsiasi altro codice é definito con operatore di default :
-  - se ha solo uno statement esso é anche il return

 ## Interprete / Programma
 The parsing in my prototype program is done following:
 1. Syntax parsing: extract pure syntax information without checking beyond correct structure